 At the high school level, students have three options:

-Option 1: Full time through the Online Academy (6 online courses; 0 courses elsewhere)
+Option 1: FULL TIME through the Online Academy (5+ online courses; 0 courses elsewhere*)

-Option 2: Half-time through the Online Academy (3 online courses; 3 courses elsewhere*)
+Option 2: HALF TIME through the Online Academy (3-4 online courses; 3-4 courses elsewhere*)

-Option 3: A La Carte** (1 online course while taking 5-7 courses elsewhere)
+Option 3: A La Carte** (1-2 online courses while taking 5-7 courses elsewhere)

 * Elsewhere includes the student’s home school, Tolles, the Innovation Campus, or through the College Credit Plus program.

-** Note: If students are hoping to only take 1 online course, then they do NOT need to enroll in the Online Academy.
+** A La Carte: If students are hoping to only take 1-2 online courses, then they do NOT need to enroll in the Online Academy.
 Those students are considered “A La Carte” online students.